Skip to content

 4. STT transcribes the audio → text sent to client UI via send_transcription()

-5. Text routed through standard process_inbound() pipeline (hooks, AI, etc.)
+5. Text routed through the standard inbound pipeline (hooks, AI, etc.)

 6. AI response delivered back via deliver() → TTS synthesizes audio